Cutoff

 About

-After an additional 3 months of development it was licensed to Cool Math Games.
+After an additional 3 months of dev time with an expanded team of 3, it was licensed to Cool Math Games.

-I owned our game design, puzzle design, and art.
+I owned our game concept, puzzle design, visual direction, 2D art, and co-owned our gameplay design.

 Media